Token Caching for Diffusion Transformer Acceleration: Introduction

-Recent caching methods show promise, particularly by leveraging the iterative nature of diffusion sampling processes.
+Recent caching methods \cite{ma2024deepcache, li2023faster, so2023frdiff} show promise, particularly by leveraging the iterative nature of diffusion sampling processes.
 They store and reuse intermediate results from the U-Net blocks to reduce redundancy computations, thereby achieving a favorable trade-off between generation quality and speed.
 However, these methods are primarily block-level and do not consider the token-based computation characteristics of DiT.
-As a result, they provide only linear speedup.
 To fully tap into DiT's acceleration potential, more fine-grained acceleration strategies that align with its token-based architecture are required.